lux0rdev/launch-school/LS220/notes/04_binary_search.md

 Binary search excels with ordered arrays because it capitalizes on the ability to divide the search space in half at each step.
 This results in a time complexity of O(log N) for searching, which is a significant improvement compared to the linear time complexity of O(N) for other search methods like traversing the array sequentially.
 This is especially true for arrays with a large number of elements.

+Binary search can be applied to solve more complex problems that require _finding multiple occurrences or specific patterns within a sorted array_.
+By carefully designing the search criteria and updating the search range, we can effectively navigate through the array and locate the desired elements.

 ## A Reliable Binary Search Template

 When writing code for binary search, one common challenge is dealing with off-by-one errors.
 These errors arise when determining the iteration conditions and deciding which elements to eliminate at each step of the search.